New 2025 Maqiano™ Microtuning System - Operating Instructions

 Installing in Upright Piano

 Installing in upright piano is very similar to the same process with grand piano, so please read the previous chapter first.
 The biggest difference is that gravity isn't helping the unit to stay in its place, so you need to fasten the Mass to the pressure bar of the piano with the Magnetic Wedge.
-Since the pressure bar is level, not tilted like the grand piano body behind the agraffes, you need to turn the Wedge 180° to make the lower surface level too.
+Since the pressure bar is level, not sloped ike the grand piano body behind the agraffes, you need to turn the Wedge 180° to make the lower surface horizontal.
+As in the photo above.

 In the lower stirings, if there's no pressure bar, you can use the Tool as substitute.
 See the photo!
 Put the two 15x16mm plastic-wrapped magnets on the back of the Tool, attach it to the ends of the strings, above the little pins, move the magnets so that both of them are in ideal positions, then turn the hook behind the strings, and the Tool should stay there firmly.
 Now you can fasten the Mass of the unit there with the Wedge.
 When taking it out, again don't pull by force, you might have to turn the little handle to release the hook, and take the whole thing out simultaneously.